-Policy Title: Schools Chi Id Protection Policy and Procedures
+Policy Title: Schools Chil d Protection Policy and Procedures

 Policy Code: OPSP09

-Applies to: All Staff
+Applies to: All Staff All Staff

-Date Reviewed: August 2024
+Date Reviewed: August 2024 August 2024

-Next Update Due: September
+Next Update Due: - September 2025

-Policy Lead: Mary Auren ns - Head of Safeguarding
+Policy Lead: s - Head of Safeguarding

-Policy Sponsor: - kins - Chief Operating Officer
+Policy Sponsor: kins - Chief Operating Officer

 Cross Reference: OPSP03 Allegations against staff policy

 OPSP04 Anti-Bullying policy

 OPSP06 Attendance policy

 OPSP07 Behaviour policy

 OPP04 Code of Conduct

 DPP05 Data Protection and BYOD Policy

 SGP03 Low Level Concerns policy

 ITP03 Online Safety

 HRP18 Recruitment and Selection Policy

 OPSG04 School Policy on the Education of Looked After Children

-Outcome: This policy: To ensure that all staff are aware of the school's child protection procedures To ensure that all children are safeguarded and protected from harm To ensure that all referrals where there are concerns about the safety and wellbeing of children are made in a timely and robust manner To ensure that concerns about children are identified at the earliest
+Outcome: This policy: To ensure that all staff are aware of the school's child protection procedures

+ensure that all children are safeguarded and protected from harm ensure that all referrals where there are concerns about the safety

+wellbeing of children are made in a timely and robust manner

+ensure that concerns about children are identified at the earliest

-орр portunity and are acted upon
+ortunity and are acted upon

-EQUALITY AND DIVERSITY STATEMENT Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
-An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected characteristics, and all will be treated with dignity and respect.
+LITY AND DIVERSITY STATEMENT

+Witherslack Group is com fair treatment of all in line with the Equality Act 2010.
+An equality

+- d on this policy to ensure that it can be implemented consistently

+regardless of any protected cha racteristics and all will be treated with dignity and respect.

-, SOCIAL, GOVERNANCE (ESG) STATEMENT or responsible business practices in the areas of: Environmental
+SOCIAL, GOVERNANCE (ESG) STATEMENT

+- responsible business practices in the areas of: Environmental

-ernance, Ethics & Compliance.
+• rnance, Ethics & Compliance.
 An ESG impact assessment has been

-n be implemented successfully without adverse implications on our
+completed on this policy to o ensure it car be implemented successfully without adverse implications on our

 Group goals.

-To ensure that this policy is relevant and up to date, comments and suggestions for additions or amendments are sought from users of this document.
-To contribute towards the process of review, please email the named policy lead.
+- • nt and up to date, comments and suggestions for additions or

+amendments are sought from users of this document.
+To contribute towards the process of review, please

+e mail the named policy lead.

-Document Number: PVS-V04-1024 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 1 Linked to Policy Number: OPSP09
+Document Number: APS-V02-0924 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 1 Linked to Policy Number: OPSP09